Christintorres/Adobe-Macromedia/README.md

-Windows-Forms
+Adboe works with Sybase - Incorrectly named in original readfile & code
 =============

-Code for Windows Forms
+Code for Adobe Macromedia (Works with Sybase)

 This is a compilation of me trying to understand code.
 I think this is actually an Adobe, windows, html mixture of things.
 I'm trying to get down what I have and make sense of it all.